samlletas/PlayStation1Vsts/Plugins/PsxSampler/README.md

 - **Pan**: Master pan setting for the instrument, 0-127.
 A value of 64 is center, 0 is left, 127 is right.
 - **Pitchstep Up**: The range of the pitch bend wheel (in notes/semitones) when pitch bending up.
 A value of 1 = 1 semitone, and 12 = 1 octave.
 - **Pitchstep Down**: The range of the pitch bend wheel (in notes/semitones) when pitch bending down.
 A value of 1 = 1 semitone, and 12 = 1 octave.
+- **P.Bend Up Offs.**: An additional offset (in notes/semitones) to add to the pitch when pitch bending upwards.
+This value is unaffected by the pitchstep also.
+Mostly you will want to leave this as zero as it can cause a sudden jump in pitch.
+The pitch bend offset fields are provided to help replicate music from PSX Doom, because its sequencer system has a bug where pitch shifting down results in an additional shift downwards of 1 semitone.
+- **P.Bend Down Offs.**: An additional offset (in notes/semitones) to subtract from the pitch when pitch bending downwards.
+This value is unaffected by the pitchstep also.
+Mostly you will want to leave this as zero as it can cause a sudden jump in pitch.
+The pitch bend offset fields are provided to help replicate music from PSX Doom, because its sequencer system has a bug where pitch shifting down results in an additional shift downwards of 1 semitone.
 - **Min Note**: Used to restrict the range of MIDI notes that the instrument can play.
 Notes outside of the min/max range will not sound.
 - **Max Note**: Used to restrict the range of MIDI notes that the instrument can play.
 Notes outside of the min/max range will not sound.